IU-PR/Capstone_project/content/docs/2024/CookingCorner/week3.md

 2) Validation and data retrieval from fields on sign-in/sign-up pages

-3) Implemented recipe cards where a brief information about the recipe and who added it is displayed.
+3) Implemented recipe cards where brief information about the recipe and who added it is displayed.

 4) Implemented the display of information about the user in the profile